honerlaw/serverless-inversify-util/README.md

 3. More default handlers (e.g. S3, etc)
 4. Add more documentation around Generator class
 5. Service level middleware (basically middleware that can be run first before every single event handler)
-6. Better body parsing.
-7. Move this list to github issues potentially.
-8. Better webpack support (would be nice to somehow integrate ability to supply webpack.config.js or atleast a webpack config)
+6. Better webpack support (would be nice to somehow integrate ability to supply webpack.config.js or atleast a webpack config)